AlekseiSukhov/pdsnd_github/README.md

 You will need to downlad the files with raw data from the link bellow https://www.motivateco.com/ from here you might be able to get the raw data for the three cities

-### Credits
-Thanks to the the team at Udacity for making this cource, found it very good pracice for introduction to data scinece.